virgili0/Virgilio/Tools/Latex.md

 To draw awesome graphs and charts, you can use the package [TikZ](https://en.wikipedia.org/wiki/PGF/TikZ).

 Also a good site to keep in mind when facing a problem with LaTeX is [StackOverflow](https://tex.stackexchange.com/) with the LaTeX dedicated section.

+### Tools to increase productivity
+The LaTeX syntax can seem daunting at first, with plenty of new commands for all the mathematical symbols you know and need to use.
+  - [This website](https://www.codecogs.com/latex/eqneditor.php) allows one to write a formula online, and it also has plenty of symbols in which you can just click, generating the code you need.
+You can also preview your formula, so that it is easier for you to make sure everything is being properly written.
+  - Whenever you need a symbol but you don't know the command, use [this site](http://detexify.kirelabs.org/classify.html).
+All you have to do is draw the symbol and then suggestions will appear on the right.
+  - Creating tables in LaTeX can be particularly annoying.
+I usually do it [here](https://www.tablesgenerator.com/) and then ask the site to generate the appropriate code.
+  - [MathJax](https://www.mathjax.org/) is one of the ways in which you can get LaTeX to render, say, in your blog! (example [here](http://mathspp.blogspot.com/2018/11/twitter-proof-roots-go-hand-in-hand.html), where the formulas are rendered with MathJax)

 ------------
 Created by Damiano Azzolini.
 Contacts: [mail](mailto:damiazz94@gmail.com) [github](https://github.com/damianoazzolini)